Epitaxial binding and strain effects of monolayer stanene on the Al$_{2}$O$_{3}$(0001) surface: Results

 For our substrate-bound calculations, we focused on undecorated stanene.
 When bound epitaxially to alumina, low-buckled stanene retains its basic structure but is under $\sim$2.4\% tensile strain.
 We found that the most stable structures are obtained when Sn atoms are placed atop Al atoms.

 The Al-terminated alumina slab has three exposed aluminum atoms per unit cell, which are labeled A, B, and C in Figure~\ref{fig1}(a).
 Atom A terminates the slab, while atoms B and C are roughly coplanar ($\sim$0.2 \AA\ vertical separation) and located under a layer of oxygen atoms.
 We examined a $3\times3$ grid of possibly registry alignments for stanene within the alumina unit cell, each of which permits two structures that are obtained by swapping the up-buckled and down-buckled Sn atoms.
-For each of these 18 inequivalent stanene-on-alumina registries, we relaxed each atom in the $z$-direction.
-The two most favorable registries, shown in Figures~\ref{fig1}(b) and \ref{fig1}(c), place the upper tin atom directly over atom A and the lower tin atom directly over either atom B or C. The structural parameters, binding energies, and band gaps of each structure are found in Table~\ref{tab:struc}.
-The A/C structure is the most energetically favored by a margin of 0.24~eV per two-atom stanene unit cell.
+We relaxed the atomic positions in each of these 18 inequivalent stanene-on-alumina registries.
+The two most favorable registries, shown in Figures~\ref{fig1}(b) and \ref{fig1}(c), place the upper tin atom directly over atom A and the lower tin atom directly over either atom B or C. The structural parameters, binding energies, and DFT-PBE band gaps of the two favorable structures are found in Table~\ref{tab:struc}.
+The A/C structure is the most energetically favored by a margin of at least 0.24~eV per two-atom stanene unit cell.
 This structure, which was predicted by similar previous work \cite{wang_possibility_2016, araidai_first-principles_2017}, will be taken as the ground state structure.

-Since stanene must be placed under 2.4\% tensile strain to bind epitaxially to the Al$_{2}$O$_{3}$(0001) surface, we checked for the possibility of incommensurate rather than epitaxial binding.
-In a case of incommensurate binding at the free-standing lattice parameter, the Sn monolayer will be unstrained, but most of the monolayer's area will not attain its preferred registry with respect to the alumina substrate.
-Therefore, the competition between epitaxial and incommensurate binding depends on a comparison of the strain energy of the stanene monolayer to the energy penalty for placing the monolayer on a non-optimal registry.

-The energy to strain a free-standing stanene monolayer from its equilibrium lattice parameter of $a=4.68\,\text{\AA}$ to the relaxed Al$_{2}$O$_{3}$ lattice parameter of $a=4.792\,\text{\AA}$ is 25~meV per unit cell.
-For low strain, an incommensurate overlayer on a substrate can be treated as a long-wavelength superlattice, with each unit cell of the superlattice sampling a different registry.
-If we label the in-plane position of the lower Sn atom (Sn atoms B or C in Figure~\ref{fig1}) by $\mathbf{x}=u_1\mathbf{a}_1+u_2\mathbf{a}_2$, then the average energy of a single unit cell in such an incommensurate overlayer is approximately

-where $E(\mathbf{x})$ is the energy of a single commensurate unit cell with a lower Sn atom placed at $\mathbf{x}$.
-We estimate this integral using the registry calculations performed earlier, considering only the $3\times3$ grid of structures that are lateral shifts of the optimal A/C structure.
-The incommensurate structure is estimated to be 463 meV per unit cell higher in energy than the optimal registry; this value represents the energy penalty of incommensurate binding.
-Since this is an order of magnitude greater than the strain energy, the incommensurate structure is irrelevant and that stanene will bind epitaxially on the alumina substrate.